 - Every child deserves a caring, competent, and effective teacher.
 Our nationally recognized teacher education programs include the five-year Integrated Bachelors/Masters degree (IB/M) program and our postgraduate secondary Teacher Certification Program for College Graduates (TCPCG).
-These programs are nationally accredited, selective in who we admit, and demanding in both classroom and clinical experiences.
-As a result, we have one of the highest placement and retention rates in the nation, and our graduates are among the top performers in passing licensure examinations.
+These programs are nationally accredited, selective about whom we admit, and demanding in classroom and clinical experiences.
+As a result, we have high placement and retention rates, and our graduates are among the top performers in passing licensure examinations.
 Several of our academic programs are also ranked among the highest in the nation by U.S. News & World Report, including Curriculum and Instruction (No. 15), Educational Psychology (No. 15), and Elementary Education, (No. 16).

 - Every effective teacher must be supported by an effective leader.
 Our educational leadership programs have been highlighted nationally as innovative and rigorous.
 In addition to our University-based programs, we have innovative leadership programs designed in partnership with local school and professional organizations.

 - Every effective school must be staffed by caring, competent, and highly trained professionals able to meet the individualized needs of all children.
-We are home to programs and centers that facilitate success for all students through challenging and meaningful curricula, such as our well-known school psychology program, our National Center for Research on Gifted Education, and our collaborations with federally funded centers such as the OSEP Technical Assistance Center for Positive Behavior Interventions & Supports.
+We are home to programs and centers that facilitate success for all students through challenging and meaningful curricula, such as our well-known school psychology program, our National Center for Research on Gifted Education, and our collaborations with federally funded centers such as the U.S. Department of Education’s Office of Special Education Programs Technical Assistance Center for Positive Behavior Interventions and Supports.

-- As a Carnegie classified RU/VH (very high research activity) University, we must be engaged in leading-edge research that can be directly translated into effective practice.
+- As a Carnegie-classified RU/VH (very high research activity) University, we must be engaged in leading-edge research that can be directly translated into effective practice.
 Such research ranges from how to maintain a positive learning environment to how we effectively measure student growth and mastery.
-It also means we work to disseminate best practices internationally via both face-to-face interactions and virtual advanced learning technologies.
+It also means we work to disseminate best practices internationally via face-to-face interactions and virtual advanced learning technologies.

 - Tomorrow’s teachers must think globally, as well as locally.
 Many of our students experience a semester abroad, and faculty are engaged in a wide range of international programs.
-In some instances, global experiences happen virtually, like in our innovative and acclaimed GlobalEd2 (GE2) program.
+In some instances, global experiences happen virtually, as with our innovative and acclaimed GlobalEd2 program.

 - While the challenges we face in education are many, we cannot be great in all things.
 Our strategic areas of national excellence in scholarship have been identified in our Academic Plan to include Equity and Social Justice; STEM Education; Creativity and Innovation; and Educator Quality and Effectiveness.
 Please review our academic plan, Our Time: UConn’s Neag School of Education’s Path to Excellence, which complements UConn’s plan, Creating Our Future: UConn’s Path to Excellence.